Barcelona, finding Gaudi and Sagrada Familia

 Bringing it all together

-While we’d definitely go back to Spain, we wouldn’t go back to Barcelona.
+While we’d go back to Spain, we wouldn’t go back to Barcelona.
 I think it’s one of those places that you should see, but if you’re not in a hurry, then wait.
-It really pains me to say this as it seems that I’m one of the few people who didn’t like Barcelona.
+It pains me to say this as it seems that I’m one of the few people who didn’t like Barcelona.
 However, I’m glad we went and saw it.
 Checked it off the list.
 Done.

-Luckily, there are so many other amazing cities in Spain that I can’t wait to go back and visit!
+Luckily, there are so many other notable cities in Spain that I can’t wait to go back and visit!
 I would also look into day trips beyond Barcelona to explore more of the region.

 Have you ever been to Barcelona?
-Did you have a positive experience or was it more similar to mine?
+Did you have a positive experience, or was it more similar to mine?
 Let me know.